 Course outlines, readings and assignments will all be provided to students electronically by the course instructor.
-The method of delivery of gradeable materials will be decided by the instructor.
-Several online systems for turning in assignments and exams (CrowdMark, enhanced Moodle, etc.) have been obtained by the Faculty of Arts and Science, however the use of these systems is determined by the course instructor.
+The method of delivery of graded materials will be decided by the instructor.
+Several online systems for turning in assignments and exams (CrowdMark, enhanced Moodle, etc.) have been obtained by the Faculty of Arts & Science, however, the use of these systems is determined by the course instructor.

 Textbooks will be available from the university bookstore - some are physical copies and the rest are online copies.
-The bookstore has textbooks lists for each course and information how to obtain textbooks.
-The library stacks will not be available, but online books, journals, databases and other materials will be available.
+The bookstore has textbook lists for each course and information on how to obtain textbooks.
+The library stacks will be available, as well as online books, journals, databases and other materials from the library webpage.

 If you have any questions or concerns regarding your ECON course, please contact the instructor.